korningf/git-pass/README.md

 # Workflow

-We need to distinguish between Identity Secrets, and derived Data Secrets,
+We need to distinguish between Identity Secrets and derived Access Secrets,

-to distinguish between Initial Trust authentication and derived automations.
+to distinguish Initial Trust authentication, from subsequent authorisations.

 .

 On the thin desktop client, we use git-pass to secure the Initial Trust,

-to secure Identity Secrets, things like OTP logins, SSH keys, PGP keys.
+to establish Identity Secrets, things like OTP logins, SSH keys, PGP keys.

-That's where git-pass comes in.
+That's where git-pass comes in, to establish a secure connection or session.

+It is also useful for local desktop apps, for web proxy and web site access.

 .